MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload-metadataupdatehandler.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-You can customize .NET Hot Reload to support additional hot reload scenarios that require clearing a cache or refreshing the UI.
-You can use the <xref:System.Reflection.Metadata.MetadataUpdateHandlerAttribute> to refresh the application state, trigger a UI re-render, or perform similar reactions.
+You can programmatically extend .NET Hot Reload support for additional scenarios that aren't typically supported, such as code changes that require clearing a cache or refreshing the UI.
+For example, to support hot reload with a JSON serializer, you need to clear its cache when a type is modified.
+You can use the <xref:System.Reflection.Metadata.MetadataUpdateHandlerAttribute> to refresh the application state, trigger a UI re-render, or perform similar actions.

 The type specified by this attribute should implement static methods matching the signature of one or more of the following: